 The Covered Entity requires an Authorization to Release form be completed for all Uses and Disclosures of PHI, other than those required by law, for treatment, payment and health care operations, or as otherwise permitted without an Authorization, except for disclosure that are prohibited under law.

 For any disclosures of Mental Health Information, or other information that is provided greater protection under Iowa law, the Covered Entity requires specific processes be followed in order to comply with these Iowa laws that are more restrictive than HIPAA.
-See the Iowa Laws Providing Greater Protection Policy for further information.
+See the Iowa Laws Requiring Greater Protections Policy for further information.

 PURPOSE